 We have taught workshops, directed collaborative creations, and done residencies at over sixty universities, middle schools and museums all over the United States, and have worked with dance groups whose styles have ranged from African gumboot to Dutch clogging to hip hop to modern.

-Pneumatica: Our newest outdoor show is an event about air, made by air and powered by air.
+We are currently touring Pneumatica, an outdoor event about air, made of air and powered by air.
 The Squonkers pump up the volume with live original music that permeates the air, while inflatables pump up and immerse the audience.